backdrop-contrib/draggableviews/README.txt

 currently passed arguments to a view to "match" arguments in "args" column.
 This means that we can create a view with contextual filter or exposed filter criteria and save different orders for different sets of arguments.

-We can also completely ignore passed arguments using "Do not use any arguments (use empty arguments)" option in Arguments handling of Sort criteria Draggable views weight.
+Using the "Do not use any arguments (use empty arguments)" option will completely ignore passed arguments used in the Arguments handling of Sort criteria Draggable views weight.
 Be aware that in this case empty arguments set will be used.
 So you can set order for a view when no arguments passed and then whatever arguments passed, empty set will be used.

-Prepare arguments with PHP code is an option when you would like to alter arguments before they passed to "matching" with "args" column.
-For us this means that we can create for example several exposed filters, but pass values of only one of values of exposed filters instead of all of them (like we create two exposed
+Using the "Prepare arguments with PHP code" option will let you alter arguments before they passed to "matching" with "args" column.
+For us this means that we can create, for example, several exposed filters, but pass values of only one of values of exposed filters instead of all of them (like we create two exposed
 filters: author and node type, but take into account for ordering only node type).
-Please be aware that in PHP code arguments are passed as $arguments variable and you should return array.
+Please be aware that in PHP code arguments are passed as $arguments variable and you should return an array.
+IE return array('status' => 1, 'user' => 2);  or return $arguments; // $arguments is already an array

+When using arguments,  make sure your ordering view display has the same arguments as the display you want to show the end user.
+If they do not match, then your ordering will not match.

+Using hook_draggableviews_handler_native_arguments_alter(&$arguments, $view, &$form_values) {} You may remove or change the arguments save to the database, just as the "Prepare arguments with PHP code" option.
+See draggavleviews.api.php for more details.

-Contextual filters are number keyed and exposed filters are name keyed.
+In the $arguments array, Contextual filters are number keyed and exposed filters are name keyed.

+Removed Arguments:
+- The pager 'item_per_page' exposed filter will never be saved.

 Contextual link "Order view"
 ============================